alialkhatib/alialkhatib.github.io/_drafts/2019-06-17-digital-forestry.md

 So I've read a lot about trees _and now so have you_, and you might (rightfully) be asking yourself why I took you on this ramble.

-I wonder if there's a useful parallel to draw between this history and the phenomena we're seeing today with advertising, data mining, quantification, etc... that data scientists and engineers rely upon to make sense of the digital worlds they create and manage.
+### I think there's a useful parallel to draw between this history and the phenomena we're seeing today with the metrics and operationalizations that data scientists and engineers rely upon to make sense of the digital worlds they create and manage.

-We're not clickthrough machines, but that's how analytical systems often seem to read us.
-And it's not necessarily calamitous when we build systems that help us interpret the world in simplified ways, but it _might_ become a problem when those systems begin to reshape the world according to the simple, digestible, but hollowed out metrics that we developed initially to _interpret_ the world.
+We're not clickthrough machines, but that's how analytical systems often seem to read us - not because anyone wanted to use that as an indicator of engagement, but because it was one of _vanishingly_ few other options, all of which were probably worse.
+And it's not necessarily calamitous when we build systems that help us interpret the world in simplified ways, but it becomes a problem when those systems begin to reshape the world according to the simple, digestible, but hollowed out metrics that we developed initially to _interpret_ the world.

 Scott is careful to carve out (sorry again) that he's _not_ saying that a simplifying function for interpreting the world is bad.
 I want to be very careful - almost as careful as Scott was in the book - to stress that reductive functions are okay.
 We experience a world that's way, way too rich for us to make sense of it all at once.
 We think about narrower slices of life to help make sense of life more broadly.
 "Do you have a healthy lifestyle?" becomes "are you getting enough exercise?" becomes "are you hitting 10,000 steps?" because it's hard for me to answer whether my lifestyle is healthy just on those terms, and it's hard for an algorithm to quantify how much exercise is "enough", but it can count steps and tell me that I've taken 6,555 steps today.